Pramodreddy12/Hindi-Toxic-Comment-Classification-using-NLP/project/readme.md

 You can access the dataset used in this project from the following GitHub link: [MACD Dataset](https://github.com/topics/macd-indicator).

 ## Contact Us
-For more details about this project, please reach out to us at [se21ucse035@mahindrauniversity.edu.in](mailto:se21ucse035@mahindrauniversity.edu.in).
+For more details about this project, please reach out to us at [se21ucse035@mahindrauniversity.edu.in](mailto:se21ucse156@mahindrauniversity.edu.in).

-## Blog Post
-For a detailed blog post about this project, visit [our blog](https://bhuvanakanakam.github.io/blog/hello.html).

 ## Acknowledgments
 We acknowledge support from Mahindra University and the guidance of Ms. Nidhi Goyal.
 We would also like to thank our team members for their hard work and dedication.